-I told her that I had noticed cashiers being treated rudely by some people and that those people should be more considerate.
-It is stressful to the cashier when people are glaring at them while the cashier is doing the best they know how.
+Agreeing with her that sometimes people can be quite rude or even hateful, I told her that I had noticed cashiers being treated rudely by some people and that those people should be more considerate.
+It is stressful to the cashier when people are glaring at them while the cashier is doing the best he or she knows how.

 I explained to her that I was a retired nurse and understood some of what she was saying first hand.
 Sometimes patients, families, or doctors could be very rude or mean.
 But I tried to understand why they were feeling that way and let it go.

 She thanked me for being so kind and friendly.
 I told her, “The world would be a better place if we all acted kindly and compassionately toward each other.
 Those who are rude may have bad karma coming after them eventually for treating people badly.”